jorluisperales/aws-cloud-quest-terraform/Cloud-Practitioner/08-core-security-concepts/README.md

 Important details:

-- -> Terraform does not support setting plain text passwords for IAM users, I have configured the code so a random password is created..
+- -> Terraform does not support setting plain text based passwords for IAM users, I have configured the code so a random password is created.

 <h3 align="left">Connect with me:</h3>
 <p align="left">